-The California Regional Water Quality Control Board, San Diego Region (San Diego Water Board) is responsible for making certain that local government and businesses are in compliance with state and federal runoff regulations.
-Locally, for commercial agriculture the General Agricultural Orders (Ag Order) format was selected to replace Waiver No. 4, the previous regulation.
+The California Regional Water Quality Control Board, San Diego Region (San Diego Water Board) is responsible for making certain that state water runoff regulations for irrigated agriculture are implemented locally.
+For commercial agriculture this is done through the General Waste Discharge Requirement for Agriculture (Ag Order), adopted in 2016.

 Does my farming operation require compliance?

 Meeting any one of several tests requires Ag Order compliance: